bwqr/yelken-book/src/getting-started/README.md

 You can check out other examples too to try the Yelken.

 If you want to build Yelken manually and run locally, you can read the [Running Yelken](/getting-started/running-yelken.md) page which has necessary instruction to compile and bring up the Yelken.

+Lastly, you can also try [Yelken Cloud](https://yelken.io/cloud) to have a managed Yelken experience.